Gillian Merron

-Gillian Joanna Merron, Baroness Merron (born 12 April 1959) is a British politician and life peer serving as Chief Executive of the Board of Deputies of British Jews since 2014.
-A member of the Labour Party, she has been serving as the Parliamentary Under-Secretary of State for Patient Safety, Women's Health and Mental Health since 2024.
-She served as the shadow spokesperson for Health and Social Care from 2021 to 2024.
-She was previously Member of Parliament (MP) for Lincoln from 1997 till 2010 and held several ministerial offices in the Blair and Brown governments.
+Gillian Joanna Merron, Baroness Merron (born 12 April 1959) is a British politician and life peer who was chief executive of the Board of Deputies of British Jews from 2014 to 2021.
+A member of the Labour Party, she has been the Parliamentary Under-Secretary of State for Patient Safety, Women's Health and Mental Health since 2024.
+She was the shadow spokesperson for Health and Social Care from 2021 to 2024.
+She was previously Member of Parliament (MP) for Lincoln from 1997 to 2010 and held several ministerial offices in the Blair and Brown governments.

 Early life and career

 Merron was born in Ilford, Essex to a Jewish family, and was educated at Wanstead High School in Wanstead in East London.
-She attended Lancaster University Management School, gaining a BSc (Hons) in Management Sciences.
+She attended Lancaster University Management School, gaining a BSc in Management Sciences in 1981.
 She worked in local government and as a NUPE (later UNISON) union official.

 Merron joined the Labour Party in 1984.
 Before becoming an MP, Merron was the vice-chair for the regional Labour Party executive.
 She coordinated the shadow cabinet central region campaign in the 1992 general election and the 1994 European Parliament election.